jblayter/SDM-Playbook/team-enablement/advocating.md

 # Advocating for Your Team Playbook

 **Purpose:**
-Ensure that the team’s needs, accomplishments, and challenges are consistently represented to leadership and stakeholders.
+Ensure that the team's needs, accomplishments, and challenges are consistently represented to leadership and stakeholders.
 Advocacy builds trust, secures resources, and creates psychological safety for engineers to focus on their work.

 ## 1. Detect / Identify